-- Do not proceed with the installation until you have thoroughly read the all the instructions and safety information in the instruction manual
+- Do not proceed with the installation until you have thoroughly read all the instructions and safety information in the instruction manual

 NB: TO PREVENT SERIOUS INJURIES AND POSSIBLE DEATH.
 Do not install the header bracket over drywall.
-The header bracket must be rigidly fastened to a structural support on the header wall or ceiling.
+The header bracket must be rigidly fastened to structural support on the header wall or ceiling.
 Concrete anchors must be used if mounting the header bracket.

 - If you have an already installed header bracket, use it if possible.